roboception/rc_visard_ros/rc_visard_driver/README.md

 rc_visard_driver
 ----------------

-This nodelet provides data from a Roboception rc_visard sensor on several ROS topics.
+This nodelet provides data from a [Roboception rc_visard](https://roboception.com/rc_visard) sensor on several ROS topics.

+Please also consult the manual for more details: https://doc.rc-visard.com

 Build/Installation
 ------------------